dominicarrojado/nestjs-postgres-url-shortener/README.md

 ## Learn

-Learn how to build this setup or boilerplate [here](https://dominicarrojado.com/posts/local-development-setup-for-nestjs-projects-with-postgresql/).
+Learn how to build this url shortener app [here](https://dominicarrojado.com/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-1/).